Tywrap-Studios/Constructra/docs/users/getting-started/index.md

     4. Scroll down until you see a text named "Artifacts", after you click this a zip file containing the main jar and the sources jar will be downloaded onto your machine.
 Extract these jars and use the one that is not affixed with `-sources.jar`.

 ### Finalizing
-After you've properly downloaded and setup Fabric Loader, input all the files into your `mods` folder, and start the game.
+After you've properly downloaded and setup Fabric Loader, input all the jars :octicons-file-zip-16: into your `mods` folder, and start the game.